-Once the delay line offset yielding zero-OPD has been found out, a batch of interferograms can be recorded as a series of scans to form an exposure.
-The position of the central fringe is extracted in real-time for each scan, and used to correct the position of the tracking delay-line.
+Once the delay line offset that yields the zero-OPD is found, a batch of interferograms can be recorded in a series of scans to form an exposure.
+Group-delay measurements are used to correct the position of the tracking delay-line.
 If the "SCLPHOT" setup is used, chopping (synchronized with the scans) is performed in order to remove at data reduction time the thermal background from the photometric channels.
 This does not affect the fringe tracking.